-Because everyone longs for a haven, it’s important for wives to remember that their husbands do, too.
+Everyone longs for a haven, and it’s important for wives to remember that their husbands do, too.

 Coming home to a haven makes your husband feel welcomed, wanted, and appreciated.
 And it makes him feel loved.

-In those cases, even though they’re fictional, I believe that if the husbands felt like their homes were havens, they wouldn’t be so excited to leave.
+Those cases may be fictional, but I believe if the husbands felt like their homes were havens, they wouldn’t be so excited to leave.

 Instead of turning into an “old ball and chain,” work to make your home appealing to your husband, too.
 Don’t cater only to your own preferences, and as hard as it may be, don’t center your home around your children.
-Include your husband.
+Include your husband in your decisions.

-It’s an incredibly tricky balance, especially if each of you have different preferences.
+It’s an incredibly tricky balance, especially if each of you have different preferences like my husband and I did.
 But as the keeper of your home and creator of your haven, try to find a way to make your home appealing and nurturing to every single person who’s living there.
+Especially your husband.

 Is this a tall order?
 Yes.
 Will you need some creativity?
 Yes.
 But it’s possible.